containerd/ttrpc/README.md

 requirements, this can be a problem when running a large number of services on a single machine or on a machine with a small amount of memory.

-This project reduces the binary size and protocol overhead when working with GRPC.
-We do this by eliding the `net/http` and `net/http2` package used by grpc with a lightweight framing protocol We do this by eliding the `net/http` and `net/http2` package used by grpc with a lightweight framing protocol.
+Using the same GRPC definitions, this project reduces the binary size and protocol overhead required.
+We do this by eliding the `net/http`, `net/http2` and `grpc` package used by grpc replacing it with a lightweight framing protocol.
+The result are smaller binaries that use less resident memory with the same ease of use as GRPC.

 Please note that while this project supports generating either end of the protocol, the generated service definitions will be incompatible with regular